 The comparative value of corn and oats for horses may be briefly stated as follows: The former is deficient in many of the elements of nutrition so necessary for recuperating the constant wear and tear which necessarily takes place in the body of a living animal.
-On this account horses which are exclusively fed on corn estimate to the development of the vast re- and hay do not receive that kind of nourishment which appears necessary for the due support and maintenance of the animal fabric.
+On this account horses which are exclusively fed on corn and hay do not receive that kind of nourishment which appears necessary for the due support and maintenance of the animal fabric.
 Hence, we must not be surprised that corn-fed horses show evidence of being languid, by sweating profusely while being worked, lack of vitality, etc.